Rise-Vision/ticker_connectivity_diagnostics/README.md

-Connectivity Diagnostics
+Rise Ticker Network Diagnostics Utility
 ========================

-Connectivity Diagnostics is a Chrome App to debug various network connectivity issues.
+Rise Ticker Network Diagnostics Utility is a Chrome App to debug various network connectivity issues.

 It is a fork of the Connectivity Diagnostics tool included in Chromium and Chromium OS ([available here](https://chromium.googlesource.com/chromiumos/platform/assets/+/master/connectivity_diagnostics/))